BGS scientists work on a wide range of multi-disciplinary projects with and for a range of partners and customers:

 The BGS has a worked extensively with the water regulators in the UK, the Environment Agency in England and Wales and with the Scottish Environmental Protection Agency.
 For example we have provided systematic baseline data related to water resource availability and quality to support regulatory activities.

 The BGS has provided a wide range of services to UK water industry and worked in collaboration with several water utilities companies.
 Additionally BGS has worked with a considerable number of consultancies on multi-disciplinary projects and other sectors of the economy.
-Please contact Dave Allen for more information.
+Please contact Sean Burke for more information.

 BGS staff have worked extensively on research projects, often in collaboration with the UK and international universities and academic institutions, including the University of Reading, Imperial College London, the University of Birmingham and Lancaster University.
 This work has been supported by funding bodies such as:

 BGS scientists have particularly close working relationship with researchers in the Centre for Ecology and Hydrology (CEH), one of the BGS' sister Centre-Survey organisations within the Natural Environment Research Council.